websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/reference/using-the-bootstrap-3-compatibility-layer-in-liferay-7-4.md

 To use the compatibility layer, you must import it into your project's `clay.scss` file (unless it is a theme that already has it included as part of an [upgrade to 7.4](../../../site-building/site-appearance/themes/upgrading-a-theme.md)).

-If you require the atlas theme variables, then add this to your project's `src/css/clay.scss` file:
+If you require the atlas theme variables, add this to your project's `src/css/clay.scss` file:

 ```css
 @import 'clay/atlas';